Over 150 years of combined experience.

 Prior to joining Tactix, Ryan was a Development Manager for Preferred Real Estate Investments, Inc., a diversified real estate investment company with over $2 billion in assets, where he was responsible for the redevelopment of over 9.5 million square feet of mixed-use oﬃce and industrial property.
 Ryan’s real estate career started as a Graduate Intern at the Riverfront Development Corporation of Delaware, the organization formed to redevelop the Christina Riverfront in Wilmington, Delaware – one of the Mid-Atlantic region’s most successful urban redevelopment projects.

-Ryan lives in Center City Philadelphia with his wife, Jill, and their two children.
+Ryan lives in Chestnut Hill with his wife, Jill, and their two children.
 He is a devout Philadelphia sports fan, a lover of the Delaware Beaches, and a tortured golfer.

 1999 University of Delaware, Bachelor of Arts